New

 The idea started with chefs in our network who were frustrated by inconsistent heat, flavor, and quality in so-called Mexican chilis.
 When we looked into it, we found out why: no traceability, no real provenance and few farmers still growing them the traditional way.

 So we built a supply chain from scratch.
-In partnership with NUUP, a Mexican ag NGO, we met Don Jesús, a farmer in Guanajuato growing chilis from saved seeds on shared communal land (the ejido system).
+Through NUUP, a Mexican ag NGO, we met Don Jesús, a farmer in Guanajuato growing chilis from saved seeds on shared communal land (the ejido system).
 We worked with him to convert to using only organic inputs, manage drought and pest challenges and process the chilis locally for quality and safety.

 With our help, Don Jesús became licensed to export his own chilis directly, cutting out middlemen and putting more income and agency in his hands.
 The whole process took years and tens of thousands in investment, but it paid off.
 We now have a product that’s nearly impossible to find elsewhere: traceable, single-origin chilis, grown and dried in Mexico.